How inflation could affect your investments

 Real rate of return – This is your investment return minus the inflation rate.
 A “real return” does take inflation into account, showing the purchasing power of your investment.

 If, for example, you hold fixed income investments yielding 3 per cent, and inflation is running at 2 per cent on average, your real rate of return is only 1 per cent.
 With the current interest rate environment at historical lows, even a small rise in inflation can have a significant impact on the purchasing power of your money.
+It’s important to look at your real rate of return during times of rising inflation.

-Inflation risk can impact all types of assets but is most relevant for bonds and other fixed income holdings.
-For most investors, bonds are generally the most vulnerable to inflation risk because their payments are usually based on fixed interest rates.
+Inflation risk can impact all types of assets but is most relevant for bonds and other fixed income securities.
+For most investors, bonds are generally the most vulnerable to inflation risk because their payments are usually based on fixed rates.
 If the rate of inflation increases, the purchasing power of your bond payment decreases.

 On the other hand, some areas of the market may benefit from rising inflation, including commodities and commodity-related stocks, as well as real estate.